A Personal Testimony Regarding

 The counselor during that time tried every idea he knew or could get advice on, quoted every relevant passage of Scripture to her, pleaded with her and spent over a hundred hours with her, but every gain seemed to be only temporary (although she continued to go to counseling willingly, sometimes even desperately).

-After about a year and a half, one day it dawned on this counselor what the problem was.
-He preached at her that day as if she were unsaved, and pointed out that the fruit of her life was not consistent with a Christian testimony.
+After about a year and a half, one day this counsellor said to her that she did not respond to his counelling like a "normal Christian."
+She was very troubled by that comment.
 Until that time, in view of everything we had been taught about salvation, she had never seriously doubted it, nor had I, nor had the counselor.
+But by God's grace, she realized at that point that she had been deceived, and had not been a true Christian, for all of those years.
 The next day, sitting alone in her chair and pondering the book of First John, she was gloriously saved in an instant.
 (Please read her testimony, "I Was Deceived.")
 She has been a completely new creation ever since.
-I have had a new wife for five years now, and it is wonderful.

 But after this experience, the one question that kept haunting us was, "If Terri sat in church lost all those years, how many others must there be?"
 We believed then, and even more so now, that the answer is, "Many."
 And I must point out that during the entire period leading up to Terri's salvation, not one of our many pastors, pastor's wives, Christian friends, or family, all of whom knew of Terri's problems, ever thought to make the suggestion that perhaps she wasn't saved.
 This is not an indictment of any particular people or church.
 It is a commentary on the doctrine that almost all "Bible" churches today are teaching.